 Homelessness in Central Florida: What you need to know

-We’re housing a LOT of people.
-During 2021, our staff at the Homeless Services Network of Central Florida provided long-term housing to more than 4,100 people who were once living on the streets, in the woods or in temporary shelters.
+We’ve housed thousands of people.
+During 2021 alone, our staff at the Homeless Services Network of Central Florida provided long-term housing to more than 4,100 people who were once living on the streets, in the woods or in temporary shelters.

 We must do more.
 Unfortunately, with the current state of the rental housing market and record inflation, the work ahead promises to be more challenging than ever.